With permission, Mr Speaker, I will make a statement on last week’s European Council.

 First, may I say to the right hon.
 Gentleman that I have spoken to Prime Minister Rajoy on the issue of Catalonia on a number of occasions, including when I saw him at the European Council?
 We are absolutely clear that the referendum had no legal basis.
 We want to see people upholding the rule of law and upholding the Spanish constitution.

 On the wider issue the right hon.
 Gentleman talks about—the future relationship of the United Kingdom with the European Union—I have set out the vision we have for that.
-As I have just said in answer to the Leader of the official Opposition, the EU27 will now be looking at their vision for this.
+As I have just said in answer to the Leader of the Opposition, the EU27 will now be looking at their vision for this.
 I am sorry to have to repeat again to the right hon.
 Gentleman, because he has raised this issue in the past, that full membership of the single market and of the customs union go with the jurisdiction of the European Court of Justice and freedom of movement, and they were issues that were voted against when people voted to leave the European Union.
 They would effectively mean that we would remain in the European Union, and we are going to leave in March 2019.

 May I say to my right hon.
 Friend that she may wish to answer some of those who want certainty by reminding them that you cannot have agreement on an implementation period until you have something to implement?
 That is first and foremost.
-Secondly, during the course of her discussions, the private ones she had—the ones that the acting President of the European Union, Martin Selmayr, has not put into the papers—did she remind her colleagues in the European Union that to reach a proper free trade arrangement they will need to have concluded those discussions before the summer of next year, otherwise it will be difficult to get things through in time, both in the European Union and here?
+Secondly, during the course of her private discussions, —the ones that the acting President of the European Union, Martin Selmayr, has not put into the papers—did she remind her colleagues in the European Union that to reach a proper free trade arrangement they will need to have concluded those discussions before the summer of next year, otherwise it will be difficult to get things through in time, both in the European Union and here?
 Did she get an answer, therefore, about when they might like to start?

 I thank my right hon.
 Friend, because he is absolutely right; as we have said on a number of occasions, the point of the implementation period is to put in place the practical changes necessary to move to the future partnership, and in order to have that you need to know what that future partnership is going to be.
 Obviously, in my discussions with other leaders I have raised the issue of the timetable we have, and of course the ultimate timetable that was set by the Lisbon treaty.
 He talks about knowing the details of the trade deal by next summer.
 Of course Michel Barnier himself has suggested that October 2018 might be the point at which it would be necessary to know that, but my right hon.
 Friend is absolutely right that of course there will need to be a period of time for ratification of any future arrangements by the various national Parliaments—and, as we know, this can be more than one in some of the countries concerned.